Comparisons12 min read

 User Interface & Ease of Use

-Grammarly wins here.
-Its interface is clean, intuitive, and consistent across platforms.
-Whether you're using the browser extension, the desktop app, or the web editor, everything feels polished.
-Suggestions appear as underlined text with clear explanations for each fix, so you're actually learning as you edit.
+Grammarly wins this round.
+The interface is clean, intuitive, and consistent across all platforms.
+Whether you're using the browser extension, the desktop app, or the web editor, everything just works smoothly.
+Suggestions pop up as underlined text with clear explanations, so you're actually learning something while you edit.

-QuillBot's interface is functional but less refined.
-The web dashboard can feel cluttered since it tries to house the paraphraser, grammar checker, summarizer, and citation generator all in one place.
-Each tool works well individually, but switching between them isn't as seamless.
-That said, QuillBot has made notable UI improvements in late 2025, and the overall experience is much better than it was a year ago.
+QuillBot's interface gets the job done but feels less polished.
+The web dashboard tries to cram the paraphraser, grammar checker, summarizer, and citation generator into one space.
+Each tool works fine on its own, but switching between them isn't as smooth.
+That said, QuillBot made solid UI improvements in late 2025, so the experience is much better than before.

 Winner: Grammarly